-The following table summarizes our contractual obligations as of December 31, 2009 and the effect those commitments are expected to have on our liquidity and cash flow.
+The following table summarizes our contractual obligations as of December 31, 2010 and the effect those commitments are expected to have on our liquidity and cash flow.

 Payments Due By Period (US \$ in thousands)

-Less than 1 More than 5
+3-5

-Contractual obligations Total year 1-3 years years years
+Contractual obligations Total Less than 1 year 1-3 years years More than 5 years

-Operating leases(1) 5,201 2,572 2,603 26
+Operating leases(1) 5,436 2,609 2,604 223

-Total contractual cash obligations (2)(3) 5,201 2,572 2,603 26
+Total contractual cash obligations (2)(3) 5,436 2,609 2,604 223 -

-- (1) Consist of outstanding operating leases for the Company's facilities.
-The lease agreements expire in the years 2010 to 2013 (some with renewal options).
-The data in this row details our future minimum payments under non-cancelable operating lease agreements at December 31, 2009. - (2) Payments for uncertain income tax positions of \$910,000 under FIN 48 are due upon settlement.
+- (1) Consists of outstanding operating leases for the Company's facilities.
+The lease agreements expire in the years 2010 to 2014, although certain of our leases have renewal options.
+The data in this row details our future minimum payments under non-cancelable operating lease agreements at December 31, 2010. - (2) Payments for uncertain income tax positions of \$1.0 million under ASC 740 are due upon settlement.
 Since we are unable to reasonably estimate the timing of settlement, such payments are not included in the table.
-See also Notes 2(r) and 12(a) of our Consolidated Financial Statements. - (3) Severance payments of \$3,662,000 are payable only upon termination, retirement or death of the respective employee and there is no obligation for benefits accrued prior to 2007, if the employee voluntarily resigns.
-Of this amount, an amount of \$1.1 million is unfunded.
+See also Notes 2(r) and 12(a) of our Consolidated Financial Statements. - (3) Severance payments of \$3.9 million are payable only upon termination, retirement or death of the respective employee and there is no obligation for benefits accrued prior to 2007 if the employee voluntarily resigns.
+Of this amount, \$0.6 million is unfunded.
 Since we are unable to reasonably estimate the timing of settlement, such payments are not included in the table.
 See also Note 2(t) of our Consolidated Financial Statements.